madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 programmer is, she can't rewrite the definition of $weak$ in a single rule such that all dataflow requirements are satisfied.
 Now when $check_client$ is used,
-$weak$ should have the subgoal `hash(Pass,Hash)`{.prolog} first, since the password is known (satisfying $hash$'s dataflow requirement) and evalauting this subgoal produces a hash, satisfying the dataflow requirement of $rainbow$.
+$weak$ should have the subgoal `hash(Pass,Hash)`{.prolog} first, since the password is known (satisfying $hash$'s dataflow requirement) and evaluating this subgoal produces a hash, satisfying the dataflow requirement of $rainbow$.
 If
 $check_server$ is used, we need the opposite ordering because this time the hash value is known initially.
 So neither rule alone can be used to satisfy the